ocademy-ai/machine-learning/open-machine-learning-jupyter-book/ml-fundamentals/build-a-web-app-to-use-a-machine-learning-model.md

 ## Exercise - build a Flask app

-Now you can build a Flask app to call your model and return similar results, but in a more visually pleasing way.
+Now you can build a Flask app to call your model and return similar results but in a more visually pleasing way.

 Start by creating a folder called **web-app** next to the _notebook.ipynb_ file where your _ufo-model.pkl_ file resides.

 In that folder create three more folders: **static**, with a folder **css** inside it, and **templates**.
 You should now have the following files and directories:

 ```output
 web-app/